a11dev/serverless-demo/README.md

 ## Domains
 Since load balancer require a domain to be correctly configured I would like to start from a domain registration from google domains.
 `https://console.cloud.google.com/net-services/domains/registrations/list?referrer=search&project=PROJECT_ID`
+Create a new domain ( I've choosen a .dev domain ).